Bridgetek/ft9xx-vscode/README.md

 - Visual Studio Code
 - CMake
-- FT9xx SDK and toolchain installed on your system [Here][ft9xx-toolchain] (V2.8.2 or higher).
+- FT9xx SDK and toolchain installed on your system [Download from Bridgetek website][ft9xx-toolchain] (V2.8.2 or higher).

 ## Installation

-1. Install Visual Studio Code from [here](https://code.visualstudio.com/).
+1. Install Visual Studio Code from the [Visual Studio Code website](https://code.visualstudio.com/).
 2. Install the FT9xx SDK and toolchain on your system.
 3. Install the `bridgetek-ft9xx` extension from the Visual Studio Code Marketplace or by using the VSIX package.